Tags: Brioche, Buns, Challah, Chocolate, Chocolate Bread, Donuts, Galette, Muffins, No Knead, Pain au Chocolat, Pizza, Rolls, Sourdough

 Chocolate, Cranberries and Walnut Norwich Sourdough from Connie at My Discovery of Bread - Thailand

 Chocolate Chip Pecan Bread Scented With Cinnamon and Orange from Jamie at Life’s A Feast – Nantes, France

 And finally, Me, with a Black Forest Chocolate Chunk Cherry Bread

 Check back at noon today for my SRC post, and Bad Boy First Love Part 7.

 Tags: baking, Brioche, Chocolate, Chocolate Sticky Buns, cinnamon, Orange, Orange Juice, Orange Sticky Buns, Orange Supremes, Orange Zest, Pecans, Recipe, Sticky Buns

 I was the opposite of a gold digger.
-The blue-collar cuties who had to actually work for extra spending money, with a natural toughness/grittiness and sexy, deep voices, made me weak in the knees.
-The type of guy who would always defend your honor and not hide under a table when a fight broke out at a party (Yes, one of the clean cuts I dated did just that).
+The tough, brooding, blue-collar cuties, with natural grit and sexy, deep voices, made me weak in the knees.
+The type of guy who would always defend your honor and not hide under a table when a fight broke out at a party (Yes, one of the rich boys I knew did just that).
 Ladies, have we all not had at least one moment like THIS, in some form, sans the dyslexic talk?

 Turn this upside down……..